TheMarex/ba-thesis/text/1_introduction.md

 dominated by robots.
 Yet, widespread adoption of humanoid robots is still nowhere in evidence.
 One core problem of humanoid robots is their inherent complexity.
 Vision, cognition, manipulation and locomotion all need to be combined in one mechanism.
-While every of these problems is under active research, one has been especially resilient: Locomotion.
+While each of these problems is under active research, one has been especially resilient: Locomotion.
 Some robots, e.g. the \name{Armar III} robots, solve it by replacing the legs with a stable base on wheels.
 While this yields convenient research platform, the navigation in human environments is not as natural as for full humanoid robots.